How a duvet will feel depends on three important factors, each of which will make a difference to your comfort. Ie the duvets':

 Synthetic Fibre fillings

-A common misconception is that a synthetic duvet or quilt, i.e. filled with ‘hollowfibre’ or ‘microfibre’, will be colder and less effective than a natural-filled duvet such as goose down.
+A common misconception is that a synthetic duvet or quilt, i.e. filled with ‘hollowfibre’ or ‘microfibre’ (ie a polyester fibre), will be colder and less effective than a natural-filled duvet such as goose down.
 This simply is not the case.

 Synthetic fibre-filled duvets are less expensive and tend to be more practical than natural-filled duvets as they can be put in the washing machine and tumble dried.
 Their lifespan (about 10 years) is less than natural-filled duvets.